steve3535/gitlab-university/day-3/0-gitlab-predefined-variables.md

 Now, let's modify our CI pipeline to inject the version information during the build process.

+Here's what happens in sequence:
+1. Gatsby builds our site, converting React components to static HTML
+2. The markers from our React components (`__VERSION_MARKER__`) are preserved in the output HTML
+3. We then use `sed` to replace these markers in all generated HTML files

 Edit your `.gitlab-ci.yml` file to update the `build_website` job:

 ```yaml